TL;DR; A blog to explain why the business problem your startup is so important and how your solution needs to be an outcome to that problem

 Founders spend too much time trying to create products with features rather than satisfying real needs and thinking about the ‘why’ they are doing what they are doing.

-Reasons why founders don’t deliver solutions to problems, or solutions to their perceived problems
+Reasons why founders don’t deliver solutions to a business problem, or solutions to their perceived problems

 1. Lack of knowledge / Ignorance / Indifference